Locally moving groups and laminar actions on the line: Construction of laminar actions

 Since the action of $G$ on $A$ is transitive, this implies that we can read the total order $<$ from the action $\varphi$.
 In particular, dynamical realizations corresponding to different $G$-invariant orders on $A$ give rise to non-positively-conjugate actions.
 Finally, since these dynamical realizations are minimal and not positively conjugate, they are not positively semi-conjugate. \end{proof}

-Note that by the transitivity assumption in Proposition \ref{prop.BNfocal}, the planar directed tree representation is in fact determined by a choice of a left-invariant preorder on $G$, as an abstract group, and the second part in the statement says that two different left-invariant preorders on $G$ with same residue yield non-positively-semi-conjugate actions.
+Note that by the transitivity assumption in Proposition \ref{prop.BNfocal}, the planar directed tree representation is in fact determined by a choice of a left-invariant preorder on $G$, as an abstract group: write the identification $A\cong G/H$, with $H=\stab_G(a_0)$, so that a $G$-invariant order on $A$ corresponds to a preorder $\le$ on $G$ whose residue (that is, the subgroup of elements which are $\le$-equivalent to $1_G$; see \S \ref{s-preorders}) is $H$.
+Hence, the second part in the statement says that two different left-invariant preorders on $G$ with same residue yield non-positively-semi-conjugate actions.
 As a particular case, one can consider a left-invariant order on $G$, in which case we can identify the marked alphabet with $(G,1_G)$, and the subgroup $G\subset \Bij(G)$ is the group of left translations.
-In such case, we will simply write $\BN(G)$ for the group $\BN(G;G)$.
+In such a case, we will simply write $\BN(G)$ for the group $\BN(G;G)$.

-Recall that if $G\subset \homeo_0(\R)$ is a locally moving group, then every faithful locally moving action of $G$ on $\R$ is conjugate to its standard action (by Rubin's theorem, or by Corollary \ref{cor.unique}).
+Recall that if $G\subseteq \homeo_0(\R)$ is a locally moving group, then every faithful locally moving action of $G$ on $\R$ is conjugate to its standard action (by Rubin's theorem, or by Corollary \ref{cor.unique}).
 The groups $\BN(G)$ show that the this is far from being true for micro-supported subgroups of $\homeo_0(\R)$.

-\begin{cor} Let $G$ be a finitely generated group whose space of left-invariant orders is uncountable.
-Then $\BN(G)$ has uncountably many, pairwise-non-conjugate, faithful, minimal and micro-supported actions on the line. \end{cor} \begin{proof} After the previous discussion, we can apply Proposition \ref{prop.BNfocal} to each left order in $\LO(G)$, which gives the desired result. \qedhere
+\begin{cor} Let $G$ be a finitely generated group admitting uncountably many left-invariant orders.
+Then $\BN(G)$ has uncountably many, pairwise non-conjugate, faithful minimal micro-supported actions on the line. \end{cor} \begin{proof} After the previous discussion, we can apply Proposition \ref{prop.BNfocal} to each left-invariant order in $\LO(G)$, which gives the desired result. \end{proof}